 One of the best things to do in Seoul is to simply take it all in and do as locals do, which usually features food.

-When you reach the top of Insadong street, with Anguk Station to your left, cross the busy intersection until you reach the grey stone wall.
+When you reach the top of Insadong street, with Anguk Station to your right, cross the busy intersection until you reach the grey stone wall.
 If you follow this narrow road, passing the school on your left, you’ll reach Samcheongdong.

 The walk along the path is especially beautiful in spring as it’s lined with Seoul’s most beautiful cherry blossom trees.
 But it doesn’t really matter which season you come in, the walls make for a gorgeous Instagrammable backdrop.

 Samcheongdong is quite a romantic area if you’re with your partner.
-There are coffee shops, brickface boutique stores and dessert cafes mostly selling waffles and Korean shaved ice (빙수, bingsu)most popular with red bean paste (팥빙수, patbingsu).
+There are coffee shops, brickface boutique stores and dessert cafes mostly selling waffles and Korean shaved ice (빙수, bingsu) most popular with red bean paste (팥빙수, patbingsu).

 Patbingsu is a really delicious dessert made with shaved ice at the bottom and all kinds of sweet toppings from red bean to matcha to fresh fruit and chewy tteok (rice cake).
 Some of the cafes have rooftop terraces, which are recommended.
 Turn left when you reach the top of the path mentioned above for the main area (passing the flagship Kiehl’s store and walking straight).